 We believe home microgreen growers need to pay more attention to that rule than commercial growers.
 Since home growers are more concerned with growing nutritious microgreens than those that sell them.

-What makes this a little more challenging, like beets, Swiss chard seeds often produce more than one plant.
+This is a little more challenging because Swiss chard seeds often produce more than one plant, like beets.
 They also show delayed germination.

 As you can see below, Swiss chard seeds aren't uniform in size.